- Overview

 - Booking

-The tulip may have originated in Turkey but it found its home in Amsterdam!
-The tulip bulb reached The Netherlands at the end of the 16th century.
-The Flower and bulb were thought to be so special that a lively trade arose quite quickly.
-In 1634 one single bulb cost the same as a whole canalside house in Amsterdam!
+The tulip bulb, originally from Turkey, reached the Netherlands at the end of the 16th century.
+The flower and bulb were thought to be so special that a lively trade arose quite quickly.
+In 1634 there was one single bulb that was so expensive, a whole canal house in Amsterdam could be bought with its worth.

 No details found.